 The admin can assign categories to the seller which will be available to the seller while adding a new product.

-In case of the admin configured “Auto Approve Seller” as “Unchecked” then the admin needs to approve the seller manually.
+In the case of the admin configured “Auto Approve Seller” as “Unchecked” then the admin needs to approve the seller manually.

 After successful registration, the seller will appear in the Seller List for the approval of seller.

 Admin can approve the seller by hitting “Approve” in the Seller list.